Our Board of Directors Executive Committee

 Board Treasurer

-CPA and active volunteer for PA/NJ TACF, Peter not only lends his talents as the board treasurer, he also participates in outreach events for the organization.
+CPA and active volunteer for PA/NJ TACF, Peter not only lends his talents as the board treasurer, he also participates in outreach events and serves on the TACF national board.
 Peter resides with his wife in Allentown, PA.

 Our Staff